††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (a) The development, implementation, evaluation, and revision of the curriculum shall be the responsibility of the nursing faculty including the program administrator with input from students.

-††††† (b) The curriculum of the prelicensure nursing education program shall assure the development of evidence based practice for the level and scope of nursing practice.
+††††† (b) The curriculum of the program of nursing shall assure the development of evidence based practice for the level and scope of nursing practice.
 This shall include the skills to identify and apply best practices in nursing care by providing client-centered, culturally competent care and respecting client differences, values, preferences, and expressed needs.

 ††††† (c) A registered nursing program may determine that a portion of the curriculum fulfills the scope of practice for licensed practical nursing and allow students to exit the program and be made eligible for the NCLEX-PN examination.
 The registered nursing program shall submit its plan to the board for approval.